Menu

 How should proponents of high-quality professional learning think about the future of the field?
 Follow these steps.

-Dennis Sparks and Stephanie Hirsh discuss the past, present, and, most importantly, the future of professional learning in this in-depth interview as NSDCs executive directorship changes hands.
+Dennis Sparks and Stephanie Hirsh discuss the past, present, and, most importantly, the future of professional learning in this in-depth interview as NSDC’s executive directorship changes hands.

-Technology is both a topic and a tool for professional learning.
-This issue examines benefits, challenges, and what learning leaders need to know.Read the remaining content with membership access.
+Generative AI can be a powerful tool for professional learning design and implementation.
+This issue dives into strategies, examples, and pitfalls to avoid.Read the remaining content with membership access.
 Join […]